SaurabhKute/NodeJs-fs-api/README.md

 - File permissions: The fs module allows you to modify file permissions using methods like `fs.chmod()` and `fs.chown()`.
 - Stream-based file operations: The fs module provides streaming APIs for reading and writing files, allowing efficient handling of large files.

-Overall, the fs module in Node.js provides a comprehensive set of APIs for file system operations, making it easy to work with files and directories in your Node.js applications.